How to Improve Inventory Control: A Detailed Guide

 Accurately differentiating between items that are “stocked” versus “non-stocked” is one of the most critical aspects of inventory control.
 These terms have nothing to do with whether an item is housed in your warehouse.
 Rather, these are accounting terms that will ultimately simplify your financials and reporting.

-A “stocked” item refers to a traditional inventory item that will reflect on your company’s Balance Sheet as an asset.
-A “non-stocked” item, because it’s typically “bought and sold” quickly, will impact your company’s Profit & Loss Statement as either an expense or a COGS.
+A “stocked” item refers to a traditional inventory item that will reflect on your company’s balance sheet as an asset.
+A “non-stocked” item, because it’s typically “bought and sold” quickly, will impact your company’s profit & loss statement as either an expense or (cost of goods sold (COGS).

 Designating the classification “stocked” or “non-stocked” to each inventory item within your software should be done when you first enter the item, along with all its pertinent information, into the system.